rlefrioux/METROPOLIS_tools/README.md

 It takes the following inputs, with the following default values, those can be modified in the inputs section of the script:

-  - intersections_path : The path to the csv intersections file produced with the OpenStreetMaps script
+  - intersections_path : The path to the intersections csv file produced with the OpenStreetMaps script
   - zones_path : The path to the zones csv file produced with the create_zones.py script
   - links_path : The path to the links csv file produced with the OpenStreetMaps script
-  - output_path : The path to the outputs files.
-The default name of the ouputs file is links_connectors.csv
+  - output_path = ".../links_connectors.csv" : The path to the outputs csv file.
   - max_speed_connection = 129 : It is the maximum of links to which connectors can be connected
-  - min_capacity_connection = 1000 : It is the minimum capacity of links to which the connectors can be connected
+  - min_capacity_connection = 1001 : It is the minimum capacity of links to which the connectors can be connected
   - among_closest = 15 : It is the number of closest intersection to which the connectors can be created
   - connectors_parameters = {"function" : 1, "lanes" : 5, "speed" : 200, "capacity" : 99999} : It is the general parameters for the connectors
     - function = 1 : It is the congestion function default value is set to FreeFlow